 Heart disease and stroke are two of the most common causes of death in the United States, and prevention is our goal.
 A heart attack occurs when blood flow to the heart is blocked.
-Your heart needs a continual supply of oxygen and blood, and without it, it will soon begin to die.
+Your heart needs a continual supply of oxygen and blood, and without it, the tissue will soon begin to die.

 Based on findings, our best doctors New York internal medicine and heart screening specialists can make suitable recommendations to control existing health problems, reducing their effect on your heart health.
 Heart and stroke screening include diagnostic testing, referral to specialists where appropriate, and counseling for lifestyle modifications can aid in disease prevention.

 Heart Screening and Stroke Screening in NYC

 Your regular health provider may take some measurements such as blood pressure and body weight during routine medical appointments, but you may require more frequent testing or additional tests if you have been diagnosed with a cardiovascular condition, have a family history of heart disease, or already have other risk factors like high blood pressure or lifestyle choices.
 Some of the key tests for heart health screening and stroke screening are listed below.
 Your doctor will need to complete a thorough history and physical exam to determine which testing is appropriate for you.

 Your primary care physician will weigh you during your regular healthcare visits.
 Your body weight is used to calculate your body mass index (BMI) and provides a good indication as to whether you are a healthy weight.
 Being overweight can increase your risk of heart disease and stroke and many other diseases.
 Your waist circumference is another important measurement and can help to evaluate your risk of cardiovascular disease, especially if you are overweight.

 A high level of blood glucose or blood sugar increases your risk of developing insulin resistance and prediabetes or Type II diabetes.
 Undiagnosed and untreated diabetes can increase the risk of many serious health problems that include heart disease and stroke.